 Like really super-duper early.
-If you're staying at one of the Universal Orlando Resort hotels, you'll be allowed early admission to the park.
-At the time of our visit, Volcano Bay was allowing resort guests in an hour before the park's official opening.
-The Family Forward group was granted extra early access, and let me tell you, waking my kids up before 6:00 a.m. to go to a water park was kind of surreal experience.
+You’ll get early admission if you’re staying at one of the Universal Orlando Resort hotels.
+At the time of our visit, Volcano Bay was allowing resort guests in an hour before the park’s official opening.

-If you're a resort guest, check with the concierge for details on early opening but plan to be in line well before opening time because there will be a line.
+If you’re a resort guest, check with the concierge for details on early opening.
+In general, plan to be in line well before opening time because there will be a line.

 Call (877) 489-8068 to reserve seating.
 We did splurge on the cabana and it was GLORIOUS!
 I’ll detail the cabana amenities in a separate post, so watch for that, or better yet, subscribe to the blog to make sure you don’t miss new posts!